Why IntimateWeddings.com? How My Small, At-Home Wedding Started it All

 My worries were unfounded.
 Our little wedding turned out to be one of the best days of my life.

 Several months after our wedding, I wrote Intimate Weddings: Planning a Small Wedding that Fits Your Budget and Style.
-Why?
 Aside from wanting to help brides with all the nitty gritty of planning a small wedding, I wanted other brides to feel confident in their decision to have an intimate wedding – even if their ideas bucked convention.
 I wanted couples to feel a sense of validation, and, of course, I wanted them to hear about all the wonderful things a small wedding can offer them.

 Christina Friedrichsen, IntimateWeddings.com